violencedetector/realtime/README.md

 You can replace the standard file by the enhanced one(estimator.py) available here in this repo, simply overwriting it under its location(Pose_Estimation/tf-pose-estimation/tf_pose).

 Before running the test(article.py) you need 3 steps:
-- 1-Copy the frames to be processed, I've added a test sample of violence and non-violence under the image folder.
+- 1-Copy the frames(*) to be processed, I've added a test sample of violence and non-violence under the image folder.
 - 2-Copy the trained model(best_acc_final.keras) to the tf-pose-estimation folder.
 - 3-Copy the python script article.py
 Now you can run the test passing the frames location as a parameter like that:
 ```
- python3 test1.py --file cam22.mp4*
+ python3 article.py --file cam22.mp4*
 ```
 Note: For keeping this example simple, the code is limited to 2 individuals, nevertheless there is no limitation for the method.
+The last frame will be presented with the OpenPose points, after clicking ESC you will see the array of the inference result for each individual in the submited timeseries.

 * Images extracted from the dataset(which was not the same used for the training):
 M. Bianculli, N. Falcionelli, P. Sernani, S. Tomassini, P. Contardo, M. Lombardi, A.F.
 Dragoni, A dataset for automatic violence detection in videos, Data in Brief 33 (2020). doi:10.1016/j.dib.2020.106587.